-Here you can find many sorts of practical information that can come in handy when planing your journey in Iceland and booking your tours.
+Here you can find many sorts of practical information that can come in handy when planning your journey in Iceland and while booking your tours.

-Tinna Nature Adventure offers you to experience East Iceland privately or in small groups, led by highly qualified guides who know the land as the back of their hand and are storytellers at heart.
+Tinna Adventure offers you to experience East Iceland privately or in small groups, led by highly qualified guides who know the land like the back of their hand and are storytellers at heart.
 We focus on slow travel and a meaningful way to connect with your destination.

 All clients must be wearing good shoes for walking in rough nature.

 For super jeep tours in summer we recommend dressing according to weather.
-Remember that Icelandic weather can change suddenly so warm and waterproof clothing is good to keep at hand.
+Remember that Icelandic weather can change suddenly, so warm and waterproof clothing is best to keep at hand.

 On super jeep tours in winter you need to bring good winter clothing.

-NOTE: Tinna Adventure takes no responsibility on damaged clothing.
+NOTE: Tinna Adventure takes no responsibility for damaged clothing.

-Every trip is labelled in terms of difficulty, easy, medium, medium/hard or hard.
+Every trip is labeled in terms of its difficulty; easy, medium, medium/hard or hard.

 Read and acknowledge the difficulty label on the tour that you book.

 Below are few add-on options and descriptions.
-While booking your service, after you choose the tour and travel dates, you will be given the option to add the add-ons listed below.
+While booking your service, after you choose the tour and travel dates, you will be given the opportunity to add the add-ons listed below.